Tahaimran56/chainlit_chatbot_taha/README.md

 chatbot.py

+Let’s test it with the run command of chainlit:

-uv run chainlit run main.py -w learn-agentic-ai/01_ai_agents_first/06_chatbot/chatbot at main · panaversity/learn-agentic-ai
+uv run chainlit run chatbot.py -w
+Note: the -w parameter enables hot reloading when we change our code